Crenobacter cavernea

-Crenobacter cavernea Cave-375 is a gram-negative bacterium that is closely related to a previously discovered Crenobacter cavernae strain K1W11S-77ͭ.
+Crenobacter cavernea Cave-375 is a gram-negative bacterium that is closely related to a previously discovered Crenobacter cavernea strain K1W11S-77ͭ.
 C. cavernea Cave-375 has not directly been described morphologically, however the related strain K1W11S-77ͭ is a "rod-shaped, motile, and strictly aerobic novel bacteria".

 Its metabolism has not yet been determined.

 C. cavernea Cave-375 was first identified from a water sample coming from a dripping stalactite.
 This stalactite was located in the Algar do Pena cave in the karst Estremadura Limestone Massif in central western Portugal.

 C. cavernea Cave-375 was first isolated and "grown on nutrient agar at 25 degrees Celsius".

 Its ecology is not yet known.
 With the sequencing of the genome of C. cavernea Cave-375, the ecological impact should be able to be identified.

 Diversity

 C. cavernea Cave-375 belongs in the Proteobacteria phylum, Neisseriaceae family, and Crenobacter cavernea species.
 By comparing the 16s rRNA of the CAVE-375 stain to Crenobacter cavernea species, a 99% similarity value was calculated.
 When comparing DNA-DNA hybridization using a Genome-to-Genome Distance Calculator, a 62.66% hybridization percentage was found.